giantswarm/crossplane-cluster-import/README.md

 We're going to focus primarily on the crossplane observation and resource creation as these are the only elements that can be controlled.

+If you're new to crossplane and wish to get an understanding of how the components work together, please see the [composition breakdown](./docs/composition-breakdown.md) document.

 ## Prerequisites

 The EKS cluster must have the tag `kubernetes.io/cluster/CLUSTER_NAME` where